lucblassel/fastago/README.md

 If you specify the `-x` or `--exclude` flag you specify the sequences to exclude instead of the sequences to keep.

+## Contributing
+If you wish to contribute to this project check out our [contribution guidelines](https://github.com/lucblassel/fastago/blob/main/CONTRIBUTING.md)